 Using our state-of-the-art telehealth technology, a movement disorder specialist brings advanced, specialized care to the 2,000 people in our state who have PD.

-The clinic was developed by Prof. Ingrid Pretzer-Aboff, a recognized and respected scientist and clinician in the national and local Parkinson’s communities, and Prof. Allen Prettyman, nurse practitioner and director of the University’s Nurse Managed Health Center (NMHC).
+The clinic was developed by Prof. Ingrid Pretzer-Aboff, a recognized and respected scientist and clinician in the national and local Parkinson’s communities, and Prof. Allen Prettyman, nurse practitioner and director of the University’s Nurse Managed Primary Care Center (NMPCC).

 Dr. Ray Dorsey, an expert in movement disorders at the University of Rochester, and Prof. Roseanne Dobkin, an expert in psychology at Rutgers Robert Wood Johnson Medical School, work closely with UD nurse practitioners, clinical specialists, physical and speech therapists, exercise physiologists, nutritionists, researchers, and local mental health professionals to meet the needs of our patients.